Aliases for PPIF Gene

 GeneCards Summary for PPIF Gene

 PPIF (Peptidylprolyl Isomerase F) is a Protein Coding gene.
-Diseases associated with PPIF include dilated cardiomyopathy and ullrich congenital muscular dystrophy.
-Among its related pathways are Calcium signaling pathway and Leishmaniasis.
-GO annotations related to this gene include peptidyl-prolyl cis-trans isomerase activity and cyclosporin A binding.
-An important paralog of this gene is PPIE.
+Among its related pathways are p53 Signaling and Calcium signaling pathway.
+Gene Ontology (GO) annotations related to this gene include peptide binding and cyclosporin A binding.
+An important paralog of this gene is PPIA.